1992–93 Boston Celtics season: Regular season

+NBA playoffs

-The Celtics held home-court advantage in the Eastern Conference First Round of the 1993 NBA playoffs against the 5th-seeded Charlotte Hornets.
-However, during Game 1 of the series at the Boston Garden, Lewis collapsed on the court; Lewis scored 17 points in 13 minutes as the Celtics defeated the Hornets, 112–101.
-However, without Lewis, the Celtics lost the next three games to the Hornets, thus losing the series in four games.
-Game 1 of that series would also be the final game for Lewis, as he would die of cardiac arrest during practice three months later at the age of 27, before the next season began.
+In the Eastern Conference First Round of the 1993 NBA playoffs, the Celtics faced off against the 5th–seeded Charlotte Hornets, who were led by the trio of All-Star forward Larry Johnson, rookie center Alonzo Mourning, and Muggsy Bogues.
+However, during Game 1 at the Boston Garden, Lewis collapsed on the court; Lewis scored 17 points in 13 minutes as the Celtics defeated the Hornets at home, 112–101.
+However, without Lewis for the remainder of the series, the Celtics lost the next three games, which included a Game 4 loss to the Hornets on the road, 104–103 at the Charlotte Coliseum, as Mourning hit a game-winning buzzer-beater; the Celtics lost the series to the Hornets in four games.

+Aftermath

-Following the season, Joe Kleine signed as a free agent with the Phoenix Suns, and Bagley signed with the Atlanta Hawks during the next season.
+Game 1 of the Celtics-Hornets series would also be the final game for Lewis, as he would die of cardiac arrest during practice three months later at the age of 27, before the following season began.
+Following the season, Kleine signed as a free agent with the Phoenix Suns, and Bagley signed with the Atlanta Hawks during the next season.